How to leave Georgia (GA) residency?

 Step 3: Time spent outside Georgia

-After establishing your new domicile and severing ties with Georgia, it’s crucial to track the amount of time you spend in the state.
-Like many states, Georgia uses the 183-day rule to determine residency for tax purposes, so it’s important to stay below this threshold to avoid being classified as a Georgia resident for taxes.
+After establishing your new domicile and severing ties with Georgia, it’s still crucial to track the amount of time you spend in the state.
+Georgia treats you as a resident if you maintain a permanent home in Georgia or spend more than 183 days there during the year, so managing both your ties and your day count is important if you want to avoid being treated as a Georgia resident for tax purposes.

 183-day rule